Understanding when the problem of the story starts sets an author straight.

 Act turns exist to re-energize the potential of a story's problem, not to satisfy page-counting readers or paradigm-happy script gurus.
 Connecting the two first plot points to this problem, and making sure that they aren't simply the same event, will give an audience something to engage in and something to become invested in.
 The fact of the matter is that no audience member can resist the draw of the problem solving process as it unfolds on the big screen; it's human nature to see what greater meaning can be gained from how the resolution plays out.

-Structurally, Dramatica calls for four Acts, or Signposts, in every complete story.
-Experientally (from the audience’s viewpoint), the Journeys between these Signposts are the Three Acts that most people (Aristotle included) feel when they watch or read a story.
-The Inciting Incident and First Act Turn surround that First Signpost on either side.
+Structurally, the Dramatica theory of story calls for four Acts, or Transits, in every complete story.
+Experientially (from the audience's viewpoint), the Journeys between these Transits are the Three Acts that most people (Aristotle included) feel when they watch or read a story.
+The Inciting Incident and First Act Turn surround that First Transit on either side.
 Dramatica smartly calls these plot points Story Drivers.

 The problem with forcing the Inciting Incident closer to the 20 or 25 percent mark is that, from a dramatic perspective, there is little energy being spent during that first act.
 Typically, stories without a strong Inciting Incident also, by matter of definition, have no definable problem in place for the characters to deal with.
 Thus, no conflict and little for the audience to be concerned with.
 Waiting until the quarter mark to get things going is a surefire way towards creating a storytelling disaster.